davidpricedev/wandering-puzzler/README.md

   - will be stopped by any static item (landmine, wall, diamond)
   - will be redirected up/down one step when encountering an angled wall
   - Can hold up a Rock
+  - player can push an arrow up/down if it can move into open space
 - Lava
   - stationary, static
   - will end the game if the player walks into it